liferay/lexicon-site/src/pages/docs/patterns/Forms/radio_check_toggle.md

 	</div>
 </div>

-## Radio
+## Radio Button

-A radio is a component that allows the user selecting something written in its associated text label.
-A list of consecutive radio would allow the user to select just one thing.
+A radio button is a component that lets the user select the value that is written in its corresponding text label.
+Unlike checkboxes, a user can only select one radio button from a group at a time.

 ![radio](../../../images/RadioButtonLabelActive.jpg)

-*Note: although we have visually defined the radio, we use the native radio as it is easier to identify by the end user using different web browsers.*
+*Note: although we have visually defined the radio button, we use the native radio button since it is easier to identify across different web browsers.*

 ### States